List of Kapamilya Online Live original programming

 The following is a list of programs streamed by Kapamilya Online Live, a web-based channel owned and operated by ABS-CBN Corporation.
-It exclusively livestreams local contents on two online video-sharing platforms, Facebook and YouTube.
+It exclusively livestreams local programs on YouTube and Facebook.

 For the previously streamed shows, see the list of former Kapamilya Online Live streams.

 Current programming

 Titles are listed in alphabetical order.

 Live-gap programs

 Programs are usually streamed during commercial breaks of each program.